Mostafa-refat/Like_N_Chat/README.md

 # Like_N_Chat
-A Simple Social App (Flutter App with FIREBASE) using Cubit statemanagement Dio packages.
+A Simple Social App (Flutter App) using Cubit statemanagement and FIREBASE services.

 ## Features